net-tools/simple_framework/README.md

 index.php?cmd=test&param=hello+world
 ```

+As you can see, the name of the command should be set in the `cmd` URI querystring parameter.
+Other parameters are meant to be used during the command execution (such as `$req->param` for `param` querystring value).

+Requests can also be sent with POST verb or XMLHttpRequest from Javascript.

-The first two examples here (HTML response and XMLHttpResponse) would output :
+The first two examples on this page (HTML response and XMLHttpResponse) would output :

 `Command <b>'test'</b> is called with parameter 'hello world' !`